Convergence of the extended Kalman filter with small and state-dependent noise: Extended Kalman filter and some general concepts

 where and the conditional covariance matrix with dynamics

-We can now define what will be called in the sequel, the extended Kalman filter for the filtering system \eqref{FiltPb}.
+In summary, we now formally define what will be referred to below as the extended Kalman filter for the filter system \eqref{FiltPb}.
 For the sake of simpler equations, we introduce the scaled covariance matrix $ \qcovm=\dfrac{1}{\eps} \covm$.